 Nonresident students who withdraw from Santa Monica College before the published refund deadline will receive a 100% refund of their nonresident tuition, minus any relevant processing fees.
-Students should apply for tuition refunds at the Bursar's Office.
+Students should apply for tuition refunds at the Cashier's Office.

-Health Services, Student ID Card, & Activities Fees
+Health Services, Student ID Card, A.S.
+Activities, and Representation Fees

-Students who withdraw from Santa Monica College before the published refund deadline will receive a 100% refund of the \$19 Health Services fee for Fall or Spring semesters (\$16 for Winter or Summer sessions); however, the \$13 SMC student ID card fee and \$4.50 of the AS Activities fee are nonrefundable.
+Students who paid Health Services, student ID card, A.S.
+Activities, and Student Representation fees and who withdraw from Santa Monica College before the published refund deadline will receive a 100% refund of the \$21 Health Services fee for fall or spring semesters (\$18 for winter or summer sessions); however, the \$13 SMC student ID card fee and \$4.50 of the A.S.
+Activities fee are nonrefundable.

-On-Campus Parking Decal Fee
+On-Campus Parking Permit Fee

-Parking decal fees are not refundable after the first 10% of the term.
-To obtain the refund, a student must present the parking decal and the receipt for it at the Bursar's Office.
+Parking permit fees are not refundable after the first 10% of the term.
+To obtain the refund, a student must present the parking permit receipt at the Cashier's Office.

-Student Equity and Achievement Program & Matriculation
+Student Equity and Achievement Program and Matriculation

-Student success is the responsibility of the student and the institution, supported by well-coordinated and evidence-based student and instructional services to foster student academic success.
+Student success is the responsibility of the student and the institution, supported by well-coordinated and evidencebased student and instructional services to foster student academic success.
 The goal of the SMC Student Equity and Achievement Program is to increase California Community College student access and success through the provision of core matriculation services, including assessment and placement, orientation, counseling, advising, and other educational planning services to provide students with the support services necessary to assist them in achieving their education goal and identified course of study.